-Discharging the Alarm
+Permanently Deactivating the Alarm

-After 10 years of operation or low battery warning, discharge the alarm by following the diagram below: Puncture label in the dotted circle with a screwdriver and slide switch all the way to the left to DISCHARGE.
+After 10 years of operation or low battery warning, deactivate the Alarm by following the diagram below: Score label on dotted line and move switch all the way to the right to DEACTIVATE mode.

-NOTE: At end of life or low battery indication (chirp): unit must be put into discharge mode to discharge remaining stored energy in battery.
+NOTE: At end of life or low battery indication (chirp): unit must be put into deactivation mode to deactivate remaining stored energy in battery.
 Unit will no longer function once put into this mode.
 Unit will resist re-mounting.
-Once discharged, replace alarm immediately.
+Once deactivated, replace Alarm immediately.